Conference Sponsors, Vendors & Exhibitors

 Are you a native plant nursery, environmental organization, or nature-focused artisan?
 Do you want to support the conference or showcase your products and services?
 We invite you to join us as a conference sponsor, vendor, or exhibitor!

-Each year, the Midwest Native Plant Society hosts a three-day conference (this year August 1–3, 2025 at the Bergamo Center in Dayton, Ohio) featuring local and national experts on native plants, sustainable landscapes, and environmental stewardship.
-We invite you to join us as a conference sponsor, vendor, or exhibitor at this event.
+July 31-August 2, 2026 at the Bergamo Center in Dayton, Ohio, featuring national and local experts presenting and leading field trips on native plants, sustainable landscapes, biodiversity, caring for wildlife and environmental stewardship.
+We invite you to join us as a

 General Information